-Commission published a report in January 201819, but that report did not recommend a ban on "oxo-degradable" plastics, and no such ban was included in the draft Directive submitted by the Commission to the Parliament and Council.
+The EU Commission published a report in January 201816, but that report did not recommend a ban on "oxo-degradable" plastics, and no such ban was included in the draft Directive submitted by the Commission to the Parliament and Council.

-Instead the Commission had said that "a process to restrict the use of oxo-plastics in the EU will be started" and it asked ECHA to investigate "oxo-degradable" plastics under Art 69 of the REACH Regulation because the Commission thought that they created microplastics.
-However, in October 2018 ECHA informed the BPA that it was not convinced that microplastics are formed.
+Instead the Commission said that "a process to restrict the use of oxo-plastics in the EU will be started" and it asked ECHA to investigate "oxo-degradable" plastics because the Commission thought that they created microplastics.
+However, in October 2018 ECHA advised that it was not convinced that microplastics are formed.
+It was at about this time that a ban on "oxo-degradable" plastic17 was added to the draft Directive in the Parliament.

-It was at about this time that a ban on "oxo-degradable" plastic20 was added to the draft Directive in the Parliament.
+There is a well-established procedure for restricting products, laid down in Articles 68-73 of REACH, but the EU have ignored these procedures, and the Directive is open to legal challenge.

-There is a well-established procedure for restricting products, laid down in Articles 68-73 of REACH, but the EU have ignored these procedures, and the Directive is therefore open to legal challenge.
 The EU have pre-empted the conclusion of the ECHA study (which they have now terminated) and have thereby deprived all stakeholders, of the safeguards which those Articles contain, including a scientific dossier under Annex XV, review by two committees, and public consultation. - This is astonishing.